 - Someone placed a handgun in another’s carry-on luggage and forgot to tell them;

-- A person had a pistol in his or her briefcase and forgot it was there when they entered a bar or courthouse.
+- A person had a pistol in their briefcase and forgot it was there when they entered a bar or courthouse.

-Whatever the scenario may be, there is always something a top-rated, formidable defense expert can do to make the situation better.
-Even if the evidence of guilt is overwhelming, and the case cannot be dismissed outright, an experienced and savvy defense attorney can usually arrange for reduced charges and a lenient sentence without jail time.
+Whatever the scenario, there is always something a top-rated, formidable defense expert can do to improve the situation.
+Even if the evidence of guilt is overwhelming and the prosecutor will not dismiss the case outright, an experienced and savvy defense attorney can usually arrange for reduced charges and a lenient sentence without jail time.

 Carrying a Weapon in a Prohibited Zone Defense Attorneys in Michigan

-The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience defending felony and misdemeanor weapons charges of all types with great success in Oakland, Macomb, Wayne, Livingston, and Washtenaw Counties and throughout Michigan.
-We are always able to find a way to help and protect our clients no matter what the circumstances.
-If you have been charged with any kind of weapons offense or believe you are being investigated for such, give us a call and we will explain how we can help you.
-We always go the extra mile to find a way to protect our clients, because we are not afraid to win!
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience defending felony and misdemeanor weapons charges with great success in Oakland, Macomb, Wayne, Livingston, and Washtenaw Counties and throughout Michigan.
+We can always find a way to help and protect our clients no matter what the circumstances.
+If you have been charged with any weapons offense or believe you are under investigattion for such, give us a call, and we will explain how we can help you.
+We always go the extra mile to find a way to protect our clients because we are not afraid to win!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.